easbell/Dog-Party/readme.md

-This project was called 'Dog Party'.
+## Project title
+Dog Party by Liz Asbell.

+## Description
 We were given a comp and had to match it as closely as possible.
 This site was built with HTML and CSS, made responsive with media queries and interactive with JavaScript.
 I learned a lot about both media queries and basic JavaScript through this project.

+## Languages Used
+HTML, CSS, JavaScript

+## Images
 Comp: <br>
 ![image](https://user-images.githubusercontent.com/34728115/49346934-58121300-f656-11e8-84f4-c607f1f916cb.png)